 Significant progress on several key financial objectives has been achieved during the Chapter 11 Cases.
-Upon consummation of the Plan, Reorganized General Growth expects to have reduced its overall leverage and extended its secured debt maturity schedule so that only 6.16.17% (excluding the Special Consideration Properties) of its consolidated debt will mature prior to 2013, and developed a liquidity and operating plan intended to protect its leading position in the regional mall sector.
-Reorganized General Growth is committed to further improving the balance sheet and intends to reduce its debt to a target ratio of net debt (i.e., debt less Cash and Cash equivalents) to Adjusted EBITDA of 7.0 to 1.0.1.0 within the context of the overall liquidity profile and the business cycle.
+Reorganized General Growth will further improve the balance sheet and intends to reduce its debt to a target ratio of net debt (i.e., debt less cash and cash equivalents) to Adjusted EBITDA of 7.0 to 1.0.
 Reorganized General Growth intends to reduce its outstanding debt through a combination of opportunistically selling non-core assets and certain joint venture interests, entering into joint ventures in certain of the existing properties, refinancings, equity issuances (including convertible indebtedness), and debt paydowns pursuant to the restructured amortization schedule:

-- Scheduled debt principal amortization: Total consolidated and applicable joint venture debt has an amortization schedule that totals \$1.9 billion over the next five years. - Asset sales: Reorganized General Growth intends to seek opportunities to dispose of assets that are not core to its business, including the opportunistic sale of its strip shopping centers, stand-alone office buildings and certain regional malls, in order to optimize its portfolio and reduce leverage.

-Acquisitions: Reorganized General Growth intends to strategically seek and selectively acquire properties that provide opportunities for enhanced profitability and appreciation in value in order to further optimize its portfolio.
+- Scheduled debt principal amortization: Total consolidated and applicable joint venture debt has an amortization schedule that totals \$1.9 billion over the next five years. - Asset sales: Reorganized General Growth intends to seek opportunities to dispose of assets that are not core to its business, including the opportunistic sale of its strip shopping centers, stand-alone office buildings and certain regional malls, in order to optimize its portfolio and reduce leverage. - Acquisitions: Reorganized General Growth intends to strategically seek and selectively acquire properties that provide opportunities for enhanced profitability and appreciation in value in order to further optimize its portfolio.